google/kernel-sanitizers/Documentation/dev-tools/kfence.rst

 Kernel Electric-Fence (KFENCE)
 ==============================

-Kernel Electric-Fence (KFENCE) is a low-overhead sampling-based memory debugger.
+Kernel Electric-Fence (KFENCE) is a low-overhead sampling-based memory safety error detector.
 KFENCE detects heap out-of-bounds access, use-after-free, and invalid-free errors.

 KFENCE is designed to be enabled in production kernels, and has near zero